 What are the differences between the knives?

-Every Japanese knife is made with a specific purpose in mind.
-There are types of versatile knives such as the Gyuto which is the equivalent of the chef's knife or the Santoku which translates into three virtues , a name that represents its multiplicity well.
-The Sujihiki and the Yanagiba are made for slicing while the Nakiri and the Usuba are specialized for cutting vegetables.
-Without forgetting the Petty for precision tasks.
+Each Japanese knife is made with a specific purpose in mind.
+There are versatile types of knives like the Gyuto, which is the equivalent of a chef's knife, or the Santoku, which translates as three virtues , a name that well represents its multiplicity.
+The Sujihiki and the Yanagiba are made for slicing, while the Nakiri and the Usuba are specialized for cutting vegetables.
+Not to mention the Petty for precision tasks.
 The list goes on and the possibilities are diverse.
-To be sure to make the right choice, you can consult our collection pages.
-They all include a detailed description and an explanatory video.
+To be sure you make the right choice, you can consult our collection pages.
+They all include a detailed description as well as an explanatory video.

 What type of knife for his first purchase?